-Of the twelve incantation bowl texts that form the corpus of the present study, 6 bowls display biblical quotations.
-One bowl features three quotations, one bowls two and the other four bowls one quotation each.
+Of the twelve incantation bowl texts that form the corpus of the present study, six bowls display biblical quotations.
+One bowl features three quotations, one bowl two, and the other four bowls one quotation each.

-4.3.1 Biblical quotations from a linguistic point of view
+4.3.1 Biblical Quotations from a Linguistic Perpective

-From a linguistic point of view, biblical quotations within the corpus of Jewish Babylonian incantation texts are an important source for the study of Biblical Hebrew orthography before the final formation of the Masoretic text and must be considered the earliest attestation of biblical verses after the Dead Sea Scrolls.
-Parallelly to the scrolls from Qumran, which do display a great number of small writing variations, both between each other, and against the Masoretic text, the orthography of biblical verses within the corpus of Jewish Babylonian Aramaic incantation bowls is variable and seems to a greater extent be based on phonetic concerns.
-Nevertheless, the concordance with the Masoretic text is surprisingly high and orthographic varieties do primarily concern plene-writing conventions and the spelling of the divine name.
+Biblical quotations within the corpus of Jewish Babylonian incantation texts are an important source for the study of Biblical Hebrew orthography before the final formation of the Masoretic text and must be considered the earliest attestation of biblical verses after the Dead Sea Scrolls.
+Parallel to the scrolls from Qumran, which display a great number of small writing variations, both among themselves and vis-à-vis the Masoretic text, the orthography of biblical verses within the corpus of Jewish Babylonian Aramaic incantation bowls too is variable and seems to a greater extent to be based on phonetic concerns.
+Nevertheless, the concordance with the Masoretic text is surprisingly high, and orthographic variations primarily concern plene-writing conventions and the spelling of the divine name.
 Having in mind that the Masoretic writing traditions were only invented between the seventh and eleventh century in Palestine, the predominance of plene scriptum in texts originating from Babylonia is not very remarkable.
-What is remarkable, is the generally high conformity regarding the use of consonants.
-This might be another strong evidence to suggest that the incantation bowl scribes were highly trained scribes who were familiar with both Biblical Hebrew and Jewish Babylonian Aramaic text traditions.
-The Hebrew language attested in the incantation bowl texts was analyzed by Mishor 2007 who also pointed out that incantation bowl texts are the only written source that directly survived from Jewish Babylonia because, on the one hand, papyrus and parchment was not preserved due to climactic conditions and, on the other hand, there were no Jewish inscriptions found in public buildings or on gravestones (Mishor 2007, p.
+What is remarkable is the generally high conformity regarding the use of consonants.
+This might be further strong evidence to suggest that the incantation bowl scribes were highly trained professionals who were familiar with both Biblical Hebrew and Jewish Babylonian Aramaic text traditions.
+The Hebrew language attested in the incantation bowl texts was analyzed by Mishor 2007, who also pointed out that incantation bowl texts are the only written source that survived directly from Jewish Babylonia, because, on the one hand, papyrus and parchment were not preserved due to climactic conditions and, on the other hand, no Jewish inscriptions have been found in public buildings or on gravestones (Mishor 2007, p.
 205).

-In the following chapter, each occurrence of a biblical verse within the present corpus will be separately discussed regarding its orthography.
+In the following chapter, each occurrence of a biblical verse within the present corpus will be discussed individually regarding its orthography.

 Dt.
-6,19 is quoted in VA 2484,19:
+6:19 is quoted in VA 2484,19: